amitgoswami1027/AmitGoswamiNotes/README.md

 The use case for * Point-to-point* communication is pretty simple.
 It’s where the message from the producer is consumed by only one consumer.It’s like a one-to-one relationship, while a publish-subscribe model is a one to many relationships.
 Queuing tech widely used in the industry, are RabbitMQ, ActiveMQ, Apache Kafka, etc.

+# CAP THEOREM
+#### The CAP theorem simply states that in case of a network failure, when a few of the nodes of the system are down, we have to make a choice between availability and consistency.
+#### If we pick availability, this means when a few nodes go down, the other nodes are available to the users for making updates.
+In this situation, the system is inconsistent because the nodes that are down don’t get updated with the new data.
+When they come back online, if a user fetches the data from them, they’ll return the old values they had when they went down.
+#### If we pick consistency, in this scenario, we have to lock down all the nodes for further writes until the nodes that have gone down come back online.
+This ensures the strong consistency of the system because all the nodes will have the same entity values.
+#### Picking between availability and consistency largely depends on our use case and the business requirements.
+We have been through this in great detail.
+Also, the design of the distributed systems forces us to choose one.
+We can’t have both availability and consistency at the same time.Nodes spread around the globe will take some time to reach a consensus.
+It’s impossible to have zero-latency unless we transit data faster than or at the speed of time

+# DATA DRIVEN SYSTEMS
+Our world today is governed by the data driven systems.
+With IOT entities have generated the self awareness to certain degree and they are generating and transmitting data at an unprecendented rate.
+They are also capable of communicating with each other and taking decisions without the human intenvenstion.
+Data ingestion is a collective term for the process of collecting data streaming in from several different sources and making it ready to be processed by the system.

 # DISTRIBUTED SYSTEMS
 Key characteristics of a distributed system include Scalability, Reliability, Availability, Efficiency, and Manageability.
 #### SCALABILITY -  Scalability is the capability of a system, process, or a network to grow and manage increased demand.
 A system may have to scale because of many reasons like increased data volume or increased amount of work, e.g., number of transactions.
 A scalable system would like to achieve this scaling without performance loss.